Administration Panel

 Action

-New lock can be created using "New lock" button in the top right corner of the page.
-After clicking it, a popup appears:
+To create a new lock, use the "New lock" button in the top right corner of the page.
+Clicking this button opens a popup window:

 AML user lock new lock.png

-To remove the lock, Operator should click on Action menu on lock's list and select "Remove the lock".
+To remove the lock, the Operator should click on the 'Action' menu within the lock list and select the "Remove the lock" option.

 AML lock remove the lock.png

-Lock will be removed from the list instantly.
+The lock will be instantly removed from the list.

 Default privileges per role in the portal